UNITED STATES

 2

-The MD&A for the six months ended June 30, 2024 discusses material changes in the consolidated financial condition, results of operations and other developments of Edison International and SCE since December 31, 2023 and as compared to the six months ended June 30, 2023.
+The MD&A for the nine months ended September 30, 2024 discusses material changes in the consolidated financial condition, results of operations and other developments of Edison International and SCE since December 31, 2023 and as compared to the nine months ended September 30, 2023.
 This discussion presumes that the reader has read or has access to the 2023 MD&A.

 Except when otherwise stated, references to each of Edison International or SCE mean each such company with its subsidiaries on a consolidated basis.
 References to "Edison International Parent and Other" mean Edison International Parent and its subsidiaries other than SCE and its subsidiaries and "Edison International Parent" mean Edison International on a stand-alone basis, not consolidated with its subsidiaries.
 Unless otherwise described, all the information contained in this report relates to both filers.